sonicfan888/92739374937292/README.md

 sado im going to shit your pants - dfjk

 I am the god damn flying fuck, you will never ride my damn plain - sado

+i installed a bomb into your phone! - dfjk